Export Repayment Scheme

-If the car is being exported from the EU, you must have proof of export such as the Customs Declaration that is made at the point of export.
+If the vehicle is being exported from the EU, you must have proof of export such as the Customs Declaration that is made at the point of export.

-You must also include proof of the car arriving in a country outside the EU such as customs documentation.
+You must also include proof of the vehicle arriving in a country outside the EU such as customs documentation.